GoogleCloudPlatform/community/tutorials/cloud-run-golang-gcs-proxy/index.md

 }
 ```

-This does two things: runs all of the bytes through `bytes.ToLower()` and
-then logs the requests.
+This pipeline runs all of the bytes through `bytes.ToLower()` and then logs the requests.

 Here is the result of deploying the service using the same scripts as in the
 first demonstration, making no changes to the bucket, and then reloading the